Viewing lectures online:

-- If you do not regularly restart your computer, it’s a good idea to do so to give it a fresh start.
+- If you have not restarted your computer, it’s a good idea to do so.
 Many technical issues during video streaming can be solved by simply restarting your system

 - Make sure you have your speakers or headphones on and system volume turned up.
 The presentation player itself also has a volume control in the browser window that you can turn up.

 We now offer our distance students live 2-way BlueJeans teleconferencing during our lectures.

 - Each class will have its own unique BlueJeans meeting for the entire semester.
 The meeting must be accessed via the class BlackBoard.

 - Classes will still be recorded on Panopto for later viewing.